Clarity in pricing

 Businesses incur costs for processing card payments.
 While some businesses include these costs in the prices they charge for goods or services, others pass on the costs as a payment surcharge.

 The purpose of the ban is to stop businesses from charging surcharges that are more than what it costs to process the payment.

 The Reserve Bank of Australia (RBA) publishes a standard that relates to the surcharges businesses charge customers when paying by credit or debit cards.
 The new law states that a surcharge is excessive if it is more than the amount permitted in the RBA standard (s 55B C&CA).

-The ACCC has been empowered to enforce the ban from 1 September 2016, when it will apply to “large merchants” (defined as having a consolidated gross revenue of $25 million or more, or the value of its consolidated gross assets is $12.5 million or more, or it employs 50 or more employees).
+The ACCC has been empowered to enforce the ban since 1 September 2016, applying it to “large merchants” (defined as having a consolidated gross revenue of $25 million or more, or the value of its consolidated gross assets is $12.5 million or more, or it employs 50 or more employees).
 The ban will apply to other merchants from 1 September 2017.